superterrific/stakes-profiles/src/about.md

 Google charts provided a relatively straightforward way to produce simple charts, but presented a host of issues, mainly around accessibility and performance.
 For more information see the [Accessibility Statement](/accessibility-statement) for details.

 This project was conceived, created and maintained by [Dana Byerly](https://danabyerly.com) and is built with hand-written HTML, CSS and JavaScript.
-The favicon and social image is from [Emoji Terra](https://emojiterra.com/pt/tendencia-de-crescimento/).
-See here for information about the [concept and implementation of the project](https://danabyerly.com/projects/stakes-profiles/).
+The favicon and social image is from [EmojiTerra](https://emojiterra.com/pt/tendencia-de-crescimento/).
+There is more information about the [concept and implementation of the project](https://danabyerly.com/projects/stakes-profiles/) at my personal site.

 ## What's included in each profile